terra-campaigns/arrival/chapters/chap017.md

 - Attempt to drink sapience: i.e.:
 	- Round 1: mind blast and attack+grapple in round one
 	- Round 2: mind blast and drink sapience - **Notice check to see that the umbilicals/uncreation glows as it drinks sapience**
-- If successful will run (trying to carry the PC, but letting go if needed)
+- If successful will run (trying to carry the PC, but letting go if needed if hurt)

+**Continue travel**
+- Wandering encounter checks (1 in 6, r1 on the road, r2 in the wastelands):
+	- Every day
+	- Every night
+	- Every foraging (DC 25)
+- Survival checks with advantage (Amyria knows the desert) DC 15
+- Travel pace: 4 miles/h on roads, 2 miles/h off roads

 ```encounter
 creatures: